Sara Modiano: Legacy

 Sara Modiano had a professional art career of forty years where she made a clear demonstration of advanced conceptual and introspective ideas on humanity, emotions, and sexuality.
 A few years before she passed, her work was recognized and praised by the director of the IKF (International Kids Fund) Latin American Art Auction by having her work chosen for the event on many occasions.
-She will always be recognized as an important and active artist who was part of the Branquilla movement from the 1980s as well as a staple of Colombian art heritage.
+She will always be recognized as an important and active artist who was part of the Barranquilla movement from the 1980s as well as a staple of Colombian art heritage.
 Her work continues to be displayed at the Museum of Modern Art in Bogotá (MoMAB) over ten years since her passing.

 The Sara Modiano Foundation for the Arts: Sara Modiano Grant

-Sara Modiano's life is recognized and honored every year, since 2013, through the Sara Modiao Grant granted by the Sara Modiano Foundation for the Arts to young Latin American artists in Colombia.
+Sara Modiano's life is recognized and honored every year, since 2013, through the Sara Modiano Grant granted by the Sara Modiano Foundation for the Arts to young Latin American artists in Colombia.
 Through the course of Modiano's career, she believed in making art accessible to everyone and anyone, and through this foundation created by her children, her staple in the art world will be passed down for generations.